About

 Biography

 Scott Seton Hancock (b.
 1974, Southern California) is a conceptual artist based in San Diego, California.
-His work examines belief, public ritual, and the ways language and material can hold what is otherwise fleeting.
+His work examines the gap between what a culture claims to value and what it actually treats as worth keeping — and what that gap reveals about belief, language, and the decisions we make about what deserves to last.

 Selected Exhibitions / Presentations